brianorwhatever/gcpe-news-webapp/OpenShift/templates/README.md

 - gcpe-news-prod (Production)

-Steps to configure the deployment:
+Steps to configure the project:
 ----------------------------------

 Ensure that you have access to the build and deployment templates.